sharktacos/OpenColorIO-configs/StdX_ACES/README.md

 The config adds three Look Transforms to the view transforms included the ACES config included in Maya 2022:

 - **Neutral Look**
    is intended as a neutral starting point for color grading and lookdev work.
-It reduces contrast (by a factor of 0.85 in log space) pulling the shadows and highlights slightly out of the toe and shoulder curves, to make more of the shot range visible.
+It reduces contrast (by a factor of 0.8 in log space) pulling the shadows and highlights slightly out of the toe and shoulder curves, to make more of the shot range visible.
 - **Filmic Look**
-   is intended for shot work and has a similar filmic look to the standard ACES 1.0 RRT, with a little less contrast, resulting of less crushing of shadows.
+   is intended for shot work and has a similar filmic look to the standard ACES 1.0 RRT, with a little less contrast (0.9), resulting of less crushing of shadows.
 - **Show** is for the show specific look LUT decided on by the director.
 This could optionally be combined with the Filmic or Neutral Look if desired.

 The *Filmic* and *Neutral* Look Transforms provide following improvments to the RRT: